BenjaminShinar/udemy-Go-The-Complete-Developer-s-Guide/README.md

 ### Differences Between Maps and Structs

 > Struct
-> - Values can be of diffrent types
+> - Values can be of different types
 > - Keys don't support indexing
-> - Used to represent a "thing" with a lot of diffrent properties
+> - Used to represent a "thing" with a lot of different properties
 > - You need to know all the different fields at compile time
 > - Value type
 > Map: